-The 2016 Gatlinburg Christmas Parade in Gatlinburg, TN is known as the Fantasy of Lights Christmas Parade and features over 100 parade entries of marching bands, floats, helium balloons, performers, and more!
-The Gatlinburg Christmas Parade for 2016 has been cancelled due to the Smoky Mountain fire that has impacted the area (source).
-Please note that officials have cancelled the parade with no current plans to reschedule.
-The parade was expected to draw more than 60,000 spectators viewing the parade throughout downtown Gatlinburg, TN.
-Below, you will find information we previously had posted about the Gatlinburg Christmas Parade route and the date & time that it was scheduled to take place.
+The 2019 Gatlinburg Christmas Parade in Gatlinburg, TN is known as the Fantasy of Lights Christmas Parade and features over 100 parade entries of marching bands, floats, helium balloons, performers, and more!
+The parade is expected to draw more than 60,000 spectators viewing the parade throughout downtown Gatlinburg, TN.
+Below, you will find information about the Gatlinburg Christmas Parade route and the date & time that it is scheduled to take place.

-The Gatlinburg Christmas Parade 2016 takes place on Friday, December 2 at approximately 7:30pm beginning at traffic light #1A on Highway 321 and ends at Traffic Light #10…if you’re at traffic light 10, the parade will reach you around 8pm.
+The Gatlinburg Christmas Parade 2019 takes place on Friday, December 6 at approximately 7:30 p.m. beginning at Baskins Creek Bypass and ending at Traffic Light #10…if you’re at traffic light 10, the parade will reach you around 8 p.m.
 The entire parade typically lasts around an hour.
-The majority of people tend to sit or stand along the parkway in downtown Gatlinburg for the best views closest to all the action.
-If you would like to view a map of Gatlinburg to see where the traffic lights are, you can view the city’s map at: http://www.gatlinburg.com/maps/ .
+The majority of people tend to sit or stand along the Parkway in downtown Gatlinburg for the best views closest to all the action.
+If you would like to view a map of Gatlinburg to see where the traffic lights are, you can view the city’s map at: http://www.gatlinburg.com/ .

 Keep in mind that the Parkway through downtown Gatlinburg will be closed off during the Christmas parade as well as slightly before it begins and after it ends.
 With this in mind, if you plan to attend the Gatlinburg Christmas Parade then we highly suggest arriving in town earlier in the day, find a parking spot, and stroll through the downtown shops, grab a bite to eat, sip some hot chocolate and make an afternoon & evening out of it.
 Have fun and enjoy the entire experience!